abhishah1608/abhishah1608/README.md

 - 👀 I’m interested in Web Development working as a C# full stack developer.
 Have experience in javascript Frontend framework such as Angularjs, Angular.
 Have experience on
 - C# Web API, SQL server, Mongodb and Node.js
 - 🌱 I’m currently learning Python programming, Artificial intelligence ,machine learning algorithms.
-- 💞️ I’m looking to collaborate with new Artificial Intelligence, machine learning enthusiastic.
+- 💞️ I’m looking to collaborate with Artificial Intelligence, machine learning enthusiastic that I can learn and build my profile as an AI Engineer.
 - 📫 Reach me at abhishah1608@gmail.com

 <!---